 3 Uwharrie National Forest

 3 Uwharrie National ForestTroySee on map

-The Uwharries are the shortest of North Carolina’s mountains – the highest peak is just 950 feet – and the oldest in North America.
+The Uwharries are the shortest of North Carolina’s mountains – the highest peak is just 950 feet – and one of the oldest in North America.
 And because no major highways have been cut through them, much of their original rolling landscape remains.
-Denson’s Creek Nature Trail in the Uwharrie National Forest has 17 designated stops keyed to an interpretive brochure available at the ranger station, about 2 miles east of Troy.
+Densons Creek Nature Trail in the Uwharrie National Forest has 17 designated stops keyed to an interpretive brochure available at the ranger station, about 2 miles east of Troy.
 To get the fullest sense of the area’s ecology, however, add the Pee Dee National Wildlife Refuge to your visit.
-The headquarters for the refuge is located on U.S. 52, 2 miles south of Ansonville.
-Wildlife Drive is a 2.2-mile vehicle or hiking trail that begins at the refuge office.
+The headquarters for the refuge is located on U.S. 52, 3 miles south of Ansonville.
+Wildlife Drive is a 3-mile vehicle or hiking trail that begins at the refuge office.
 You’ll find interpretive signs located along the route.

-Eno River State Park encompasses 2,304 acres in Durham and Orange counties and protects an 11-mile portion of the Eno River, which is popular with canoeists.
-More than 24 miles of signed trails follow the river and climb Cox Mountain through hardwood forests.
+Eno River State Park encompasses 4,500-plus acres in Durham and Orange counties and protects portions of the Eno River, which is popular with canoeists.
+Nearly 28 miles of signed trails follow the river and climb Cox Mountain through hardwood forests.
 The Bobbitt Hole Trail will take you to spots along the river.
 All trails are signed and blazed.
 At nearby Occoneechee Mountain State Natural Area, which is administered by the state park, several more trails are available, including one that will take you to highest point in Orange County.